 So you wait.

-What happens when “Where” and “When” work together?
+When “Where” and “When” work together?

 - Find the position with the strongest arrangement of visual elements.